-Regional air quality impacts of the BEP and SVRTP alternatives generally would be positive because of the overall reduction in vehicle miles traveled (VMT) and number of cold starts.
-The BEP and SVRTP alternatives would reduce the number of daily auto trips in the corridor by approximately 18,300 and 32,500 respectively.
-The only potential for adverse air quality impacts is at the micro-scale from increased station area traffic.
-Depending upon traffic conditions (e.g., levels of roadway congestion), vehicles accessing expanded BART parking lots would generate increased emissions.
-The only NAAQS criteria pollutant of concern is CO.
+The regional air quality impacts of Phase 1 would generally be positive because of the overall reduction in vehicle-miles traveled and the number of cold starts.
+Phase 1 would reduce the number of daily auto trips in the corridor by approximately 18,300.
+The only potential for significant air quality impacts would be at the micro-scale from increased station area traffic.
+Depending on traffic conditions (e.g., levels of roadway congestion), vehicles accessing expanded BART parking lots would generate increased emissions.
+A major National Ambient Air Quality Standards (NAAQS) criteria pollutant of concern is carbon monoxide (CO).
 This pollutant is most detrimental at high concentrations, which are experienced at ground level and where traffic congestion is severe.
-Upon dissipating into the atmosphere, carbon dioxide (CO2) does not pose a direct human health concern although it is indirectly associated with other concerns (e.g., global warming).
+Upon dissipating into the atmosphere, CO does not pose a direct human health concern, although it is indirectly associated with other concerns (e.g., global warming).

 The Bay Area Air Basin is in attainment for CO according to standards established under the federal Clean Air Act.
-Unless a transportation project would have a demonstrably adverse effect on local traffic and thereby on CO concentrations, detailed assessment of CO impacts is not currently required.
-Given the relatively small traffic volume increases associated with the proposed parking expansion, CO emissions would not be anticipated to exceed state or federal standards at any of the stations under consideration for parking expansion.
+Unless a transportation project would have a demonstrably significant impact on local traffic and thereby on CO concentrations, a detailed assessment of CO impacts is not currently required.
+Given the relatively small traffic volume increases associated with the proposed parking expansion, CO emissions are not anticipated to exceed state or federal standards at any of the stations under consideration for parking expansion.
 In addition, standards for CO emissions become more stringent over time, resulting in the production of vehicles that provide fewer emissions.
-Therefore, adverse CO effects are less likely over time.
-This evaluation would need to be confirmed in subsequent project-level environmental documents, based on effects on local traffic.
+Therefore, significant CO impacts are less likely over time.
+This evaluation would need to be confirmed during subsequent project-level environmental review based on the impacts on local traffic.

 Other NAAQS pollutants of concern, such as ozone precursors, would also be emitted by increased park-and-ride traffic.
 These pollutants are evaluated in terms of overall atmospheric concentrations in the air basin.
-Because the BEP and SVRTP alternatives would divert a substantial number of higher-polluting (per person-mile) auto trips to transit, a net reduction in emissions of ozone and other NAAQS pollutants of concern is anticipated.
-Therefore, the BEP and SVRTP alternatives are projected to have a beneficial effect on air quality in the air basin for these other pollutants.
-(See Chapter 4, Section 4.3, Air Quality.)
+Because Phase 1 would divert a substantial number of higher-polluting (per person-mile) auto trips to transit, a net reduction in emissions of ozone and other NAAQS pollutants of concern is anticipated.
+Therefore, Phase 1 is projected to have a beneficial impact on air quality in the air basin with respect these other pollutants (see Section 4.3, Air Quality).

-8.4.3 NOISE
+5.4.3 NOISE

-Potential noise impacts from the projected small increases in traffic attributable to parkand-ride activity are expected to be limited in most cases because roadway and BART train traffic contribute to a relatively noisy urban environment.
+Potential noise impacts from the projected small increases in traffic attributable to park-and-ride activity are expected to be limited in most cases because roadway and BART train traffic contribute to a relatively noisy urban environment.
 Station parking traffic noise would be concentrated close to the stations, and the restricted, low travel speeds of vehicles proceeding to and from parking facilities would help reduce potential noise impacts.
-In cases where noise-sensitive receptors such as residences may be affected, noise studies would need to be performed and, if necessary, mitigation measures adopted in subsequent project-level environmental documents.
-Mitigation typically would involve noise abatement measures (such as sound insulating or sound attenuation) to reduce noise impacts for sensitive receptors.
+In cases where noise-sensitive receptors such as residences could be impacted, noise studies would need to be performed and, if necessary, mitigation measures adopted during subsequent project-level environmental review.
+Mitigation would typically involve noise abatement measures (such as sound insulating or sound attenuation) to reduce noise impacts for sensitive receptors.

-8.4.4 VISUAL
+5.4.4 VISUAL QUALITY AND AESTHETICS

-Depending on the location of proposed parking facilities, potential visual impacts may occur, particularly in the case of new parking structures.
-Visual impacts and visual compatibility with existing land uses would need to be evaluated and, if necessary, mitigated in subsequent project-level environmental documents.
-Mitigation typically would involve landscaping, architectural features, and other design treatments to integrate parking facilities into the environment and make them less obtrusive.
+Depending on the location of proposed parking facilities, visual impacts could occur, particularly in the case of new parking structures.
+Visual impacts and visual compatibility with existing land uses would need to be evaluated during subsequent project-level environmental review and, if necessary, mitigation measures provided.
+Mitigation would typically involve landscaping, architectural features, and other design treatments to integrate parking facilities into the environment and make them less obtrusive.

-8.4.5 HAZARDOUS MATERIALS
+5.4.5 HAZARDOUS MATERIALS